cartesi/docs/docs/machine/intro.md

 The RISC-V platform is supported by a vibrant community of developers.
 Their efforts have produced an extensive software infrastructure, most notably ports of the Linux Operating System and the GNU toolchain.

-By moving key parts of their DApp logic to run inside Cartesi Machines, but on top of the Linux Operating System, developers are isolated not only from the limitations and idiosyncrasies of specific blockchains, but also from irrelevant details of the Cartesi Machine architecture itself.
+By moving key parts of their dApp logic to run inside Cartesi Machines, but on top of the Linux Operating System, developers are isolated not only from the limitations and idiosyncrasies of specific blockchains, but also from irrelevant details of the Cartesi Machine architecture itself.
 They regain access to all the tools they have come to rely on when writing applications.

-This is Cartesi's contribution to empowering DApp developers to express their creativity unimpeded, and to boost their productivity.
+This is Cartesi's contribution to empowering dApp developers to express their creativity unimpeded, and to boost their productivity.

 ## What's in a machine